-Mother suing holiday firm over ‘abduction’
+Mother suing Thomas Cook over ‘abduction’ of daughter in hotel kids club

 -

-Mother suing holiday firm over ‘abduction’
+Mother suing Thomas Cook over ‘abduction’ of daughter in hotel kids club

 A mother is suing holiday company Thomas Cook after claiming her daughter was abducted from a hotel kids club in Turkey.